-Discovering the writings of Peter Kingsley (
+Discovering the writings of Peter Kingsley, author of

 In the Dark Places of Wisdom, Reality and now

-A Story Waiting to Pierce You) reminded me of what a mystery it is to be alive.
+A Story Waiting to Pierce You, reminded me of what a mystery it is to be alive.
 One is always forgetting this, especially in this era of science's stupendous discoveries and the seemingly daily advance of techonology.
 True, things are changing so fast today it's hard not to feel baffled.
 But it's progress, right?
 Isn't the double helix of DNA known, the human genome mapped out?
 Aren't quantum physicists now "talking with the mind of God"?
 And isn't it just a matter of time before everything we don't yet know will be figured out?

 In any case, this is, it seems to me, still a pervasive belief among many of the most educated people today.
 And this confidence in the efficacy of our knowledge keeps us from feeling the reality of our unknowing.
 The inner life is now explained in terms of electrochemical processes in the brain.
 The most compelling experiences, we're told, are actually just artifacts that evolved by natural selection to confer a genetic advantage.
 Is there some intelligence behind all this?
 No need for any such thing say many of our most respected intellectuals.

 In the midst of this, Kingsley's voice is like a wake-up call.
 Lines from Lawrence Ferlinghetti come to mind:

 "I am waiting

 in a new rebirth of wonder." -Richard Whittaker